 It’s Spring Break!!!

 Not really.
-When you’re a grown up, there’s no traveling with your besties to exotic locations.
+When you’re a grown-up, there’s no travelling with your besties to exotic locations.
 Well, maybe there is, but not as often as I’d like!
 When I was in college, the only official spring break I went on was to Las Vegas.
 About 10 of us hopped on a plane from Pittsburgh to LV and had a pretty amazing time.
-All of us were 21 years-old and proud to show it; sadly, I think we were only carded once or twice the whole time!
+All of us were 21 years old and proud to show it; sadly, I think we were only carded once or twice the whole time!
 Everyone returned to school and happily survived.

 It’s Spring Break V this week.
 It’s a collaboration between vegan and veg-friendly bloggers.
 We’ll be offering recipes, travel tips, fashion advice, and fitness tips during this week.
 Read more about it here.
 There are some amazing ladies involved with this campaign.

 For me, I’ll be offering up some springy recipes.
-Furthermore, each recipe will involve pineapple – one of my favorite foods!
-You can use canned pineapple in these recipes, but fresh is the best!
-It really makes a great difference in flavor.
-Fresh pineapple has a robust, citrusy flavor that the canned stuff is missing.
+Furthermore, each recipe will involve pineapple – one of my favourite foods!
+You can use canned pineapple in this No-Churn Pineapple Sorbet with Malibu Rum Recipe, but fresh is the best!
+It really makes a great difference in flavour.
+Fresh pineapple has a robust, citrusy flavour that the canned stuff is missing.

 2 c. fresh pineapple, sliced or chunks